decentralized-identity/didcomm.org/site/content/book/v2/libstools.md

 * [DID rotation](https://identity.foundation/didcomm-messaging/spec/#did-rotation)
 * Forward protocol - Used by default for [routing](https://identity.foundation/didcomm-messaging/spec/#routing) DIDComm messages.
 * Peer DID
     * Static layers of support only (similar to did:key method).
-But allows more support for dynamic updates.
+But more support for dynamic updates.